ColorlessCoder/study-viewer-server/README.md

 5. cd to the Project directory and run command `gradle bootRun`
 6. Accept firewall permission if prompted
 7. The server will be available on http://localhost:8080
+8. The server can be stopped by pressing ctrl + c twice.

 ## Create Executable Jar
 1. Build the UI side code first following the instructions given here: [link](https://github.com/ColorlessCoder/study-viewer-ui/blob/main/README.md#build-project)